woodxiang/supreium-headless-gl/README.md

 * [CircleCI](https://circleci.com/): `headless-gl` should just work in the default node environment.
 * [AppVeyor](http://www.appveyor.com/): Again it should just work
 * [TravisCI](https://travis-ci.org/): Works out of the box on the OS X image.
 For Linux VMs, you need to install mesa and xvfb.
-To do this, create a file in the root of your main repo called `.travis.yml` and paste the following into it:
+To do this, create a file in the root of your repo called `.travis.yml` and paste the following into it:

 ```
 language: node_js